 My current research is split between projects on Shakespeare and his contemporaries in modern performance, and editing projects that build on my earlier work in Shakespearean book history and… read more

 I welcome PhD candidates in any area of Shakespeare and early modern drama, particularly the following:

 - Texts and editorial theory

-- Contemporary stage and screen performance
+- Contemporary stage and screen performance, including live-streaming

 - Adaptations and new writing based on Shakespeare